12jasteiner/Module_13_Neural_Networks/README.md

 # Module_13_Neural_Networks

 ## Binary classification model (funding for successful vs unsuccessful startups) for venture capital firm created using neural networks.
-Original model created
+Original model created, trained, and tested.
+Two alternative models created, but were likely overtrained.
+The alternative models designed to be more optimized compared to the original model resulted in similar accuracies despite numerous changes.